JFranciscoRobles/react-pixel-art/README.md

 - **Undo/Redo (Testing)**

-  -Limited to the last 5 states.
+  - Limited to the last 5 states.
-  -Undo/Redo are not saved in localStorage due to storage constraints.
+  - Undo/Redo are not saved in localStorage due to storage constraints.

 - **State Persistence (localStorage):**